The Bankrate promise

 If you need to borrow money and prefer the stability of a fixed repayment schedule and fixed monthly payment, a personal loan could be exactly what you need.
-To get the best loan rates and terms, take steps to become an attractive borrower by improving your credit score and keeping other debts at a minimum.
+To get the best loan rates and terms, work on improving your credit and paying down existing debt in order to get the most competitive loan rates and terms.

 It’s also important to shop around and compare personal loan rates with multiple lenders in the personal loan space, including companies that offer online loans.